jasontankapps/conlang-toolbox-translations/README.md

     - Add a title and description, tap Save again, verify save message
     - Tap on Save New, verify save message
     - Tap on Load, tap on a saved document, verify warning message
+    - Tap on Delete, tap on a saved document, verify warning message
+        - Confirm, verify the toast message.
     - Go to page 1
-        - Move one slider
+        - Move **every** slider
         - Check at least one checkbox
         - Add text to at least one box
-    - Go to page 2 and check at least one checkbox
+    - Go to page 2 and check at least one checkbox under *2.2.2.
+Verb Classes*
+    - Go to page 3, choose all three options under *3.4.
+Adpositional Phrases*
     - Go to settings, tap on Export
         - Leave "Show Unused Sections" on
         - Export three times, once as Text File (plain), once as a Text File (markdown), and finally as a Word Document (docx)
+            - Verify each toast message
         - Leave the app and verify the three exports
             - Check the sliders, checkboxes and text boxes you modified
             - Check the other checkboxes that were not modified and text boxes not filled